camillefrayssinhes/thepandassurfers.github.io/_includes/sentimentsquotes2.md

 Let's first have a look at the correlation between the number of **positive quotations** related to Apple and the liquidity traded for the Apple stock.
 We again apply Pearson correlation to see if the correlation is statistically significant.
 The <b>Pearson correlation coefficient is approximately 0.13</b> and the p-value is very small (p < 0.05).
 Below we look at the evolution of the Apple stock price in a joint relation of the number of positive quotations related to Apple in the media.
 AJOUTER COMMENTAIRES PLOT/ PEARSON CORR COEFF

-{% include positive_quotes_related_Apple_stock.html %}

-Now, let's do the same analysis with the **negative quotations** related to Apple.
+Let's do the same analysis with the **negative quotations** related to Apple.
 As expected, <b>the Pearson correlation coefficient is only 0.05</b>, that is to say much lower than the one for positive quotations!
 Nevertheless, we must mention that the p-value for this coefficient is 0.059, so it's not statistically significant at the level 0.05.
-Again, we visualize in the plot below the evolution of the stock price with the number of negative quotations related to Apple.
+Again, we visualize in the same plot below the evolution of the stock price with the number of negative quotations related to Apple.
 AJOUTER COMMENTAIRES PLOT/ PEARSON CORR COEFF

-{% include negative_quotes_related_Apple_stock.html %}
+{% include neg_pos_market.html %}